geographiclib/geographiclib/wrapper/README.md

 Although the geodesic capabilities of GeographicLib have been implemented natively in several languages.
 There are no plans to do the same for its other capabilities since this leads to a large continuing obligation for maintenance and documentation.
-(Note however that thet Octave/MATLAB library includes additional capabilities, UTM, MGRS, etc.)
+(Note however that the Octave/MATLAB library includes additional capabilities, UTM, MGRS, etc.)

 An alternative strategy is to call the C++ library directly from